GhostScript: A Versatile PDF and PostScript Tool (with examples)

 Explanation:

-• -sDEVICE=pdfwrite: Specifies the output device to be a PDF file.
+• -sDEVICE=pdfwrite: Specifies that the output should be in PDF format.

-• input.ps: The input PostScript file to be converted.
+• input.ps: The original PostScript file that needs conversion.

 Conclusion: